38 Deposition Tips & FAQs to Avoid a Catastrophe

-What is a Deposition in Law or Court?
+What is a Deposition or EBT in Law or Court?

-The person who testifies is sworn in, under oath, by a court reporter who records the questions asked by the attorneys and the answers by the person testifying.
+The person who testifies is sworn in, under oath, by a court reporter.
+The court reporter then records the questions the attorneys ask and the answers of the person testifying.
 Your answers can later be used at a trial because they are sworn testimony.

 Other Names for Depositions